York

 York is a cathedral city in North Yorkshire, England, with Roman origins, sited at the confluence of the rivers Ouse and Foss.
-It is the historic county town of Yorkshire.
-The city has many historic buildings and other structures, such as a minster, castle, and city walls.
+It has many historic buildings and other structures, such as a minster, castle and city walls, all of which are Grade I listed.
 It is the largest settlement and the administrative centre of the wider City of York district.
+It is located 27 mi north-east of Leeds, 90 mi south of Newcastle upon Tyne and 207 mi north of London.
+York's built-up area had a recorded population of 141,685 at the 2021 census.

-The city was founded under the name of Eboracum in 71 AD.
-It then became the capital of the Roman province of Britannia Inferior, and later of the kingdoms of Deira, Northumbria, and Scandinavian York.
-In the Middle Ages, it became the northern England ecclesiastical province's centre, and grew as a wool-trading centre.
-In the 19th century, it became a major railway network hub and confectionery manufacturing centre.
-During the Second World War, part of the Baedeker Blitz bombed the city; it was less affected by the war than other northern cities, with several historic buildings being gutted and restored up to the 1960s.
+The city was founded under the name of Eboracum in AD 71.
+It then became the capital of Britannia Inferior, a province of the Roman Empire, and was later the capital of the kingdoms of Deira, Northumbria and Scandinavian York.
+In the Middle Ages it became the northern England ecclesiastical province's centre, and grew as a wool-trading centre.
+In the 19th century it became a major railway network hub and confectionery-manufacturing centre.
+In the Second World War York was bombed in the Baedeker Blitz.
+Although York was less targeted during the war than other, more industrialised northern cities, several historic buildings were gutted and restoration took place up until the 1960s.